devops329/devops/instruction/jwtPizzaClient/jwtPizzaClient.md

    ```sh
    git clone https://github.com/youraccountnamehere/jwt-pizza.git
    ```

+## Running the frontend in your development environment

 1. Change directory into the newly clone repository and install the NPM package dependencies.
    ```sh
    cd jwt-pizza
    npm install
    ```
 1. Launch the frontend code in development mode using NPM.
-Press `o-return` to open your browser.
+Press `o ⏎` to open your browser.
    ```sh
    npm run dev
    ```